jurisgpt-ai/Voice-Cloning-Training-Data-100/README.md

 ## License Information

-This dataset is released under [specify the license, e.g., MIT License].
-Please review the license terms for legal use of the dataset.
+This dataset is released under the MIT License.
+This permissive license permits unrestricted use, redistribution, and modification of the dataset for any purpose.
+Please review the [MIT License](https://opensource.org/licenses/MIT) terms for more details.

 ## Acknowledgments

 ---